-Matthias Landgraf is interested in taking PhD students.
+Matthias Landgraf is accepting applications for PhD students.

 I studied Genetics at University College London, then joined Michael Bate’s group as an MRC and Sir Halley Stewart Trust funded PhD student at the Department of Zoology, University of Cambridge, from 1992 to 1996.
 After an interlude of national service in Berlin, I returned to the Department as a research associate, and in 2002 started an independent research group as a Royal Society Research fellow in 2002.
 Since 2010 I have held an unestablished and since 2013 an established lectureship position.

 We are interested in understanding how neural networks are specified and assembled.
 We focus on the locomotor network of the Drosophila embryo and larva.
 This model system allows us to work with identified connecting nerve cells to which we can return time and again.
 Using state of the art genetics and imaging we are investigating several interlinked questions:

 Specification of network components: Neuroblasts and the lineages that these generate are the fundamental developmental modules of the nervous system.
 We would like to understand if there is a developmental logic by which neural progenitors produce distinct network elements.